pabloolvr/Ouclos/README.md

 ## Test plan

-The backend tests were made using Postman and browser.
+The tests were manually made in the browser.

 ### Backend